hndada/gosu/game/README.md

+# Objective
+* Manage UI cmponents with each own struct.

 # Naming Convention
 * Prefix keys- is put when the type is a slice with the length of keyCount.
 * Prefix k- for local variables of keys-.